jdthorpe/host-agnostic-fm-example/README.md

 ## Background

-It really bothers me that in every turorial I can find, federated modules (hosts and remotes) need to know where they and their dependencies are hosted both in development and production.
+It really bothers me that in every tutorial I can find, federated modules (hosts and remotes) need to know where they and their dependencies are hosted both in development and production.
 Specifically these bits in the webpack config that require the path to the server at runtime, which prevent the use things like